Actively Recruiting

 - Uncontrolled adrenal insufficiency

-- Systolic blood pressure below 90 mmHg
+- Systolic blood pressure under 90 mmHg

-- Contraindications for lowering blood pressure
+- Contraindication for lowering blood pressure

 - Type 1 diabetes or pancreatic diabetes

-- Treatment with SGLT2 inhibitors, lithium chloride, vaptans, demeclocycline, or urea on inclusion day
+- Treatment with SGLT2 inhibitors, lithium chloride, vaptans, demeclocycline or urea on inclusion day

-- Peripheral arterial disease stage III or IV
+- Peripheral arterial disease stage III-IV

-- Fasting or other conditions preventing medication intake
+- Fasting or inability to take medication

 - Previous participation in this study